jzfrank/Memory-game/README.md

 4. `sudo snap install clion --classic` this installs the latest stable CLion version
 5. `sudo apt-get install libwxgtk3.0-gtk3-dev` this installs wxWidgets (GUI library used in this project)

+Then you should be good to go: open this project in clion, build and run.

 ### 1.2 Compile Code
 1. Open Clion
 2. Click `File > Open...` and there select the **/sockpp** folder of this project